 Can The Wire Act Really Be Extended To The Internet?

 There has been some controversy on the fact that a federal law that was written before the time of the Internet can be extended across the digital boundaries that were not yet defined by its time.
 Proponents of the legal online sports betting industry have argued that the US federal government is manipulating existing laws to serve their own desires because they wouldn’t have the political sway to get a new law created.
 The argument also exists that organized crime, which was the reason the law was written to begin with, no longer exists in the forms that it did in the 50’s and 60’s and therefore no longer has any functional use.
 Opponents of legal online sports betting argue that the internet is just an extension of what the legislators back in 1961 were really trying to say.
 That communicating over telephone and telegraph is essentially the same thing as communicating over the internet.
 The opposite argument for organized crime exists as well.
-That the new opinion on the Federal Wire Act limits the scope and reach of any modern organized crime that might look to the past for money making models in the present.
+However, the new opinion on the Federal Wire Act limits the scope and reach of any modern organized crime that might look to the past for money making models in the present due to its regulation only allowing state-regulated and licensed online sportsbook operations while preventing interactions between states concerning wagers, as well as, outside of the Us from being accepted at any state-based sportsbook.

 What Is RAWA?